An Optimization Routine for the Number of Paths

 Applies various stopping criteria including:

-- stop_on_delta_abs: stops if the absolute change in the objective value between iterations is less than or equal to a provided threshold.
+stop_on_first_feasible: stops at the first feasible solution.stop_on_delta_abs: stops if the absolute change in the objective value between iterations is less than or equal to thestop_on_delta_absvalue.stop_on_delta_rel: stops if the relative change in the objective value between iterations is less than or equal to thestop_on_delta_relvalue.

 -